Skip to main content

 • If using a Global API Key, ensure the Auth Email field is filled in with the correct Cloudflare account email

-• If using an API Token, ensure the Auth Email field is left blank
+• If using an API Token (User or Account), ensure the Auth Email field is left blank

 • Check that the token has the required permissions